-The caramel sauce begins by placing butter, brown sugar, light corn syrup and a pinch of salt into a saucepan.
+First, place butter, brown sugar, light corn syrup, and a pinch of salt into a saucepan.
 A can of condensed milk is then added once the mixture reaches a boiling point.
 The cooking process continues until the mixture is a caramel color and the temperature reaches 248 degrees F. Using a candy thermometer is the easiest way to make sure the caramel sauce is ready.

 Now comes the fun part!
-Dipping and swirling the apples in the caramel sauce!
+Dip and swirl the apples in the caramel sauce!

 Allow the excess caramel to drip off the apples before placing them onto a baking sheet lined with parchment paper.

 Refrigerate the apples for 1 to 2 hours.